 The Working with Children Check (WWCC) is an important requirement which contributes to providing children with a safe sport environment.

-New Working with Children Policy
+Apply for a Working with Children Check

 Who is exempt?

 - Persons under 18 years of age